stg-tud/Bismuth/Modules/Tabular/README.md

 - **Conflicts in one cell**
 	- Concurrent content changes at the same cell are recorded as a conflict.
-      - The conflict is visualized in the GUI and resolved by a user selecting the desired value.
+      - The conflict is visualized in the GUI (see screenshot at the top, conflict in cell B3) and resolved by a user selecting the desired value.

 - **Concurrent structural and textual changes**
 	- Moving rows/columns concurrently with cell edits therein preserves the effects of both.